eved1018/InterfaceExtension/ReadMe.md

 <br />

 Add these flags to use Scrwl4 or qhull.
-* `-s`: Use scrwl4 to remodel sidechain (default no sidechain remodeling).
+* `-scrwl`: Use scrwl4 to remodel sidechain (default no sidechain remodeling).
 * `-qh`: Use c++ qhull (default pyhull).
-* `-nomod`: Dont use modeller and instead just change the names of
+* `-nomod`: (FOR TESTING ONLY) Dont use modeller and instead just change the names of the residue in the pdb.
 ------

 ### Output: